vetermanve/deploy/README.md

 ```

 1. Ok, click on `Create new pack` button on your Project page
-2. Now you need to set release branch name (`release` prefix is needed to allow push release branches to repository on github)
+2. Now you need to set release branch name
 3. For example, lets put `release-01` to pack name field
 4. Now check all branches that you want to add to your pack, and click `Save pack` button
-   Now app will fetch repository and create new release branch with name like `build-release_01-20230331-214701`
+   Now app will fetch repository and create new local release branch with name like `build-release_01-20230331-214701`
-   But it is empty branch (equal to `master`) without pack branches right now
+   But it is still empty branch (equal to `master`) without pack branches right now
 5. Click `Merge branches` button to start merging process.
 If CONFLICT happens - read `RESOLVING MERGE CONFLICTS` doc below
 6. When all is ok, you can push release branch to repository.
 Just click on `Push build to repository` button
 7. Check remote repository, and you will see new release branch!